- "There is a problem with Adobe Acrobat/Reader" error indicates a problem either with the Adobe app or with the browser.

 5. Remove all previous Acrobat Reader versions

-- Open the Control Panel >Programs
+- Open the Control Panel, then Programs.

-- Under Programs and Features, select Uninstall a program
+- Under Programs and Features, select Uninstall a program.

 - Make sure to leave only the Acrobat Reader option that you are currently using.